-Table 5 indicate drivers and the corresponding number of stem and carbon removals in the different land use types.
-Regarding protection forestland, the highest number of stems removed were due to natural death followed by fire, grazing wild, timber, firewood collection and poles (Table 5).
-In terms of AGC, the highest AGC were removed as natural death followed by timber, fire and grazing wild.
+Table 5 indicates drivers and the variations of number of stem and carbon removals in the different land use types.
+Regarding protection forestland, the highest number of stems removed were due to natural death followed by poles, firewood collection and timber (Table 5).
+In terms of AGC, the highest AGC were removed as timber followed by charcoal, natural death, poles and fire.
 Grazing by domestic animals, carvings and grazing by wild animals accounted for the least AGC removals in protection forest.
-Regarding wildlife reserve, natural death led the contribution to both number of stems and carbon removals per hectare per year.
-While fire and grazing by wild animals was the next leading position from natural death for stems removals, timber and fire was the leading position from natural death for carbon removals (Table 5).
-In other land use types such as production forest, grazing land, shifting cultivation and water bodies/swamps, drivers of number of stems and carbon removals appear to be changing leading positions (Table 5).
+In other land use types such as production forest, grazing land, shifting cultivation, water bodies or swamps and wildlife reserves, drivers of removals appear to be changing leading positions in terms of the number of stems and AGC.